-I know what it was like to try and live up to a standard of perfection in a family.
-As a kid, we would get dressed and go to church every Sunday.
-We looked great, my mom and sister wore Sunday dresses, my dad and I wore our best suit.
+I know what it was like to live up to a standard of perfection in a family.
+We would get dressed and go to church every Sunday as a kid.
+We looked great.
+My mom and sister wore Sunday dresses, my Dad and I wore our best suits.

 We learned to be still in church, memorize scripture verses, and follow the rules without exception.
-My dad was the pastor and demanded perfection in all things.
+But unfortunately, my Dad was the pastor and demanded perfection in everything.
 This unrealistic expectation damaged our early relationship.

 Once I was married, I was determined to be a perfect husband and father.
 I demanded perfection from myself and others.

-I regret the impossible standards I put on my wife, our children, and myself.
+I regret the impossible standards I put on my wife, children, and myself.

 Looking back, I can see the damage caused by my pursuit of the perfect family.

-I have repeatedly sought out forgiveness from my wife and adult children for demanding perfection.
+I have repeatedly sought forgiveness from my wife and adult children for demanding perfection.

 The Pursuit of the Perfect Family can be harmful.

 What is the harm in pursuing perfection in a family?
 Shouldn’t excellence be pursued?